 In order to use Bluetooth technology, a device must be compatible with the subset of Bluetooth profiles (often called services).
 A Bluetooth profile (service) is a specification regarding an aspect of Bluetooth-based wireless communication between devices.

 The way a device uses Bluetooth technology depends on its profile capabilities.
-The profiles provide standards which manufacturers follow to allow devices to use Bluetooth in the intended manner.
-Each Bluetooth profile built on-top of Bluetooth protocol.
-Bluetooth Framework can work only with profiles that built on-top of RFCOMM protocol.
-There are few exceptions but those exceptions are not a part of this article
+The profiles provide standards that manufacturers follow to allow devices to use Bluetooth in the intended manner.
+Each Bluetooth profile is built on top of the Bluetooth protocol.
+The Bluetooth Framework can work only with profiles that are built on top of the RFCOMM protocol.
+There are few exceptions, but those exceptions are not a part of this article.

-Bluetooth profile (service) is defined by something known as UUID (Universally Unique ID).
+A Bluetooth profile is defined by something known as a Universally Unique ID (UUID).
 UUID is an abbreviation you will see a lot in the Bluetooth world.
-This service's UUID tells to toher device which Bluetooth features device supports.
-RFCOMM connection usually established with using service's UUID.
+This service's UUID tells the other device which Bluetooth features the device supports.
+RFCOMM connection is usually established using the service's UUID.

 procedure TfmMain.btEnumServicesClick(Sender: TObject);